Business Growth

 How is it measured?

 Business growth reflects changes in the number of establishments.
 An establishment is a single physical location at which business is conducted or services or industrial operations are performed.
 It is not necessarily identical to a company or enterprise, which may consist of one or more establishments.
-When two or more activities are carried on at a single location under a single ownership, all activities generally are grouped together as a single establishment.
-The entire establishment is classified on the basis of its major activity and all data are included in that classification.
+When two or more activities are carried on at a single location under a single ownership, all activities are generally grouped together as a single establishment.
+The entire establishment is classified on the basis of its major activity, and all data are included in that classification.

 Estimates for the number of establishments come from the Quarterly Census of Employment and Wages (QCEW), a quarterly dataset maintained by the Bureau of Labor Statistics (BLS).
 QCEW data are obtained primarily from state unemployment insurance programs.
 The QCEW captures approximately 97% of all wage and salary civilian employment in the county.
 The data exclude those not covered by unemployment insurance: self-employed workers, most agricultural workers on small farms, all members of the Armed Forces, elected officials in most states, most employees of railroads, some domestic workers, most student workers at schools, and employees of certain small nonprofit organizations (BLS, Quarterly Census of Employment and Wages Frequently Asked Questions).